ChargePi/ChargePi-go/docs/client/configuration.md

 ## The `settings` file

-The `settings` file contains basic information about the charge point and provide connectivity details:
+The `settings` file contains basic information about the charge point and provides connectivity details:

 - Charge Point ID,
 - central system URI and OCPP protocol version,